getElastic/azopenai_ecom_chatbot/README.md

-# ecom-chatbot
+# azopenai_ecom_chatbot

 This eCommerce chatbot offers essential services, such as order status inquiries, return policy details, and user contact collection for human follow-up.
-Built with Flask and integrated with OpenAI's GPT-4, it ensures efficient customer support.
+Built with Flask and integrated with Azure OpenAI's GPT-4, it ensures efficient customer support.

 ## Prerequisites